 Induced & triggered seismicity

 Since about 2009, the rate of earthquakes in the central and eastern U.S. has dramatically increased, mostly due to wastewater injection in Oklahoma, but also due to various causes in Texas and other states.
-I am working with Mark D. Zoback to compile data and develop tools to mitigate the induced seismic hazard in Texas, New Mexico, and the surrounding region.
-To this end, we recently published two papers, which together compile about 300 new principal stress magnitudes together with information about the faulting regime across Texas, New Mexico, and surrounding areas.
+To understand the mechanical setting of these earthquakes, and ways in which operators can reduce the probability of triggering future events, I am compiling stress data and developing tools to mitigate the induced seismic hazard in Texas, New Mexico, and the surrounding region.
+To this end, Mark Zoback and I recently published two papers that together contribute about 300 new principal stress magnitudes, together with a comprehensive map of the faulting regime, across Texas, New Mexico, and surrounding areas.